byuccl/dac_sdc_2022/_pages/overview.md

 ## Prerequisites

-Students should have reasonable coding skills in RTL (Verilog or VHDL), and C++.
+Students should be familiar with RTL (Verilog or VHDL), and be comfortable writing C++.
 If you are unsure if you have the necessary experience, contact the instructor.

 ## Textbook